 How To Set Personal & Emotional Boundaries

 The first part of setting boundaries is examining the boundaries that already exist (or are lacking) in one’s life.
-For example, someone might decide that they have healthy boundaries with their romantic partner, but not their friends and coworkers.
+For example, someone might decide that they have healthy boundaries with their romantic partner, but not with their friends and coworkers.
 From there, they can decide what types of boundaries they want to set with their friends and coworkers.

 As for how to exactly set these boundaries, it is always best to “say No simply but firmly to something you do not want to do.
 Do not feel that you need to explain” (Kairns, 1992).
 Not overexplaining is a crucial aspect of setting boundaries, as everyone has the right to determine what they do and do not want to do.
 This brings up another important point: keeping the focus on oneself (IPFW/Parkview Student Assistance Program).
 Instead of setting a boundary by saying something like “you have to stop bothering me after work”, one can say “I need some time to myself when I get back from work”.